Sustainable Agriculture & AgTech: Creating Jobs, Building Cities

 • Direct plant health team on data collection, management, and analysis.

-• Work closely with facilities team to maintain proper growing environment.
+• Work closely with the facilities team to maintain a proper growing environment.

 • Communicate between growing, operations, sales, and distribution teams on schedule.

 This job is ideal for someone who loves gardening and caring for plants.
-Beyond soil, most vertical farms use hydroponic or aeroponic methods to grow their crops.
-Having the experience and knowledge of these systems is mandatory for most grower positions.
+Beyond soil, most vertical farms grow their crops using hydroponic or aeroponic methods.
+Experience and knowledge of these systems are mandatory for most grower positions.
 Someone with a green thumb who is an excellent team player and communicator would excel in this role.

 At Eden Green Technology, someone in production is in charge of handling the process for mature plants.
 This means harvesting, packing, and logistics.
 Their daily tasks include: